Lokesh-Yegireddy/TechM_10336/MiniProjects/To-Do App/V1/README.md

 3. Use the form to add a new task.
 4. Edit tasks by clicking the **Edit** button.
 5. Reset the form by clicking the **Reset** button.
+6. Update task status using the dropdown in the task list.
-6. Observe the task list update in real-time.
+7. Observe the task list update in real-time.

 ---